-Now in our ninth season, the MSPT has grown to 30+ events a year in states across the country.
-Most stops stay true to our Midwestern roots, but the tour has proved so popular that we now hold $1,100 Main Events in such poker hotspots as Colorado and Las Vegas.
-This year, we’re also visiting Ohio for the very first time (JACK Cleveland) and have partnered with the Silverado Casino in Deadwood for the 2018 South Dakota State Poker Championship.
+Now in our tenth season, the MSPT has grown to 30+ events a year in states across the country.
+Most stops stay true to our Midwestern roots, but the tour has proved so popular that we now hold $1,100 Main Events in such poker hot spots as Colorado and Las Vegas.

 In addition, in Season 6 we introduced Regional Events, which offer players the chance to play our great structure at either a more affordable $350 or $360 buy-in.